yeokm1/doschgpt/README.md

 Application binary can be found in the `releases` directory or Github Releases section but do the following first.

-1. OpenAI requires an API key to use its APIs.
-Follow the [instructions on their website](https://platform.openai.com/account/api-keys) to obtain this key before proceeding.
+1. Both OpenAI and Hugging Face requires an API key to use its APIs.
+Follow the [instructions on tChatGPT website](https://platform.openai.com/account/api-keys) or [Hugging Face](https://huggingface.co/settings/tokens) to obtain this key before proceeding.

-2. Download and start up [http-to-https-proxy](https://github.com/yeokm1/http-to-https-proxy/releases)
+2. Download and start up [http-to-https-proxy](https://github.com/yeokm1/http-to-https-proxy/releases) on a modern machine/SBC.

-3. The application requires a config file named `doschgpt.ini`.
+3. The application requires a config file.
+By default it will use the filename `doschgpt.ini` but you can specify another path with the `-c` argument.
 Modify the configuration file to suit your needs in this order.
 A sample file can be found with the binary.

 * API key: Place your key without quotes (API key in this sample file has been revoked)
-* Model: Language model to use, can use `gpt-3.5-turbo`
+* Model: Language model to use, can use `gpt-3.5-turbo` for ChatGPT.
+Hugging Face can use `facebook/blenderbot-400M-distill` or `microsoft/DialoGPT-large`.
 * Request Temperature: How random the completion will be.
-More [details](https://platform.openai.com/docs/guides/chat/instructing-chat-models)
+More [OpenAI details](https://platform.openai.com/docs/guides/chat/instructing-chat-models) and [Hugging Face details](https://huggingface.co/docs/api-inference/detailed_parameters#conversational-task)
 * Proxy hostname: Hostname IP of the proxy
 * Proxy port: Proxy Port
 * Outgoing start port: Start of a range of randomly selected outgoing port